Interested in joining the SciML Research Group? Please carefully read the instructions below (all the way to the bottom of the page).

 Prospective graduate students are encouraged to apply for external graduate fellowships (if eligible).

 Note: Prof. Bergen is recruiting graduate students with a primary research interest in Data Science and SciML (see What is SciML? page).
 The SciML Group may have some projects involving the analysis of seismic data, but the group is not recruiting students wishing to pursue a Ph.D. in Seismology or Geophysics.

 Prospective postdoctoral fellows

-Postdoctoral candidates should apply to the Brown Data Science Initiative Postdoc search here: https://apply.interfolio.com/115615.
-Review of applications will begin on January 1st, 2023.
+Postdoctoral candidates should apply to the Brown Data Science Initiative Postdoc search which opens in the fall, with review of applications taking place in January.

 - Inquiries should include a CV and cover letter explaining your specific research goals and why you are interested in joining the group.

-- Postdoctoral candidates are expected to have a Ph.D. in a core data science field (e.g. Applied Mathematics, Statistics, Computer Science) or in another STEM discipline with experience in machine learning, large-scale data analysis and/or high performance computing prior to their anticipated start date.
+- Postdoctoral candidates are expected to have a Ph.D. in a core data science field (e.g. Applied Mathematics, Statistics, Computer Science) or in another STEM discipline with significant experience (e.g. publication) in machine learning, large-scale data analysis and/or high performance computing prior to their anticipated start date.